Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Appendix

-The relative (translational) dynamics for the Ego spacecraft are given in the Hill's frame of Target.
-Specifically, the Clohessy–Wiltshire equations~\cite{Hills} are used to define the dynamics for position ($x,y,z$) (coordinates in the Hill's frame) and velocity ($\dot{x},\dot{y},\dot{z}$) as,
+The relative (translational) dynamics for the Ego spacecraft are specified in the Hill's frame of the Target.
+Specifically, the Clohessy–Wiltshire equations~\cite{Hills} are used to define the dynamics for the position ($x,y,z$) (coordinates in the Hill's frame) and velocity ($\dot{x},\dot{y},\dot{z}$) as,